-Near the heart of the city is the remaining five acres of the Rancho La Patera, Goleta Valley’s treasure from the golden era of California ranching.
+Near the city’s heart are the remaining five acres of the Rancho La Patera, Goleta Valley’s treasure from the golden era of California ranching.

 The grounds include the 1873 Stow House, several historic buildings, and picturesque gardens.

-Visitors can experience Rancho La Patera by walking through the gardens, taking a guided tour of the Stow House, or visit the Visitor Interpretive Center and enjoy hands-on exhibits in the Cavalletto History Education Center.
+Visitors can experience Rancho La Patera by walking through the gardens, taking a guided tour of the Stow House, visiting the Visitor Interpretive Center, and enjoying hands-on exhibits in the Cavalletto History Education Center.
 The ranch is open on Saturdays and Sundays.
-304 N Los Carneros Road. website.
+304 N Los Carneros Road.
+Website.

 Adjacent to the Rancho La Patera is the South Coast Railroad Museum.
 Set in a Victorian-style depot built by the Southern Pacific Railroad in 1901, the museum offers hands-on exhibits about rail life, historical artifacts, and the “Goleta Short Line” miniature train ride that offers a 1/2-mile ride around the museum grounds.
 300 N Los Carneros Road.

-The farm features a very popular farm stand that sells fresh organically grown crops.
-They also host educational and cultural events, weddings, schools tours, guided tours, and self-guided tours.
+The farm features a trendy farm stand that sells fresh, organically grown crops.
+They also host educational and cultural events, weddings, school tours, guided tours, and self-guided tours.
 Fairview Gardens is located at 598 North Fairview Avenue.